yogidevendra/docs/docs/demos.md

 Some applications may require additional configuration changes prior to launching.
 Configuration changes can be made on the launch confirmation screen or manually applied to `~/.dt/dt-site.xml` configuration file.
 These typically include adding Twitter API keys for twitter demo, or changing performance settings for larger applications.

-1. Navigate to **App Packages** under **Develop** tab of the DataTorrent console.
-In this example we will use **Apache Apex Malhar Twitter Demo** application package.
-Import this package from *Develop > App Packages > Import* if it is not available.
+1. Navigate to **AppHub** of the DataTorrent console.
+In this example, we will use **Twitter Demo** application package.
+Click *Import* button.

-2. From the list of Applications, select TwitterDemo and press the corresponding launch button.
+2. Navigate to **Develop > Application Packages**.
+From the list of Applications, select TwitterDemo and press the corresponding launch button.

 3. Retrieve Twitter API access information by registering for <a href="https://dev.twitter.com/" target="\_blank">Twitter Developer</a> account, creating a new <a href="https://apps.twitter.com/app/new" target="\_blank">Twitter Application</a>, and navigating to Keys and Access Tokens tab.
 Twitter Demo application requires the following to be specified by the user: